2005–06 Southampton F.C. season

 During the 2005–06 English football season, Southampton Football Club competed in the Football League Championship after relegation from the premier league the previous season.
+It was their first season in the second tier since 1977–78.

 Southampton endured a poor to largely indifferent season after relegation from the Premier League the previous season and finished in a lowly 12th place in the Championship.
 Although the south coast side started the season well, they ended up drawing too many games (19 games by the season's end) and a run of five wins from 35 games dragged them into the lower reaches of the table and put Southampton in danger of a second successive relegation.
 Manager Harry Redknapp, unable to establish consistency and unhappy with the appointment of former rugby coach Sir Clive Woodward to the coaching staff, had resigned in December, returning as manager of Southampton's archrivals Portsmouth.
 His replacement, former Ipswich Town manager George Burley, was unable to turn the club's form around until the back end of the season, with five wins from their last six games taking the team from 20th to 12th.
 The late run of form gave fans hope that next season Southampton could mount a sustained attempt at promotion.